-Serbia: Energy ministry prepares new electricity purchase contract model for RES investors17.
-June 2013. / News Serbia Energy
+Serbia: Energy ministry prepares new electricity purchase contract model for RES investors, News Serbia Energy

 Minister of Energy, Zorana Mihajlovic, announced that contract model for electricity buyout will be adopted by the end of 10th June what will ease the process of investing in this area.